R0GGER/docker-wake-on-lan/README.md

 Wake-on-LAN in a container, with two ways to use it:

-* **Web mode** - a small web interface with a device list, online/offline status, wake and shutdown buttons, scheduled wake-ups and a REST API.
+* **Web mode** — a small web UI with a device list, online/offline status, wake and shutdown buttons, scheduled wake-ups, and a REST API.
-* **CLI mode** - the original one-shot behaviour: send a magic packet and exit.
+* **CLI mode** — the original one-shot behaviour: send a magic packet and exit.

-Magic packets are sent to both UDP port 9 and 7 and repeated a few times, which makes waking noticeably more reliable than a single packet.
+Magic packets are sent to both UDP port 9 and 7 and repeated a few times, which makes waking more reliable than a single packet.

 > `--net=host` is required in both modes: broadcast packets cannot cross the Docker bridge network.